TrashUwU/PokeAssistant/README.md

 (Mobile users will click on console and click green **play** button to run) (PC users will click Green **Run** Button.)

-The bot should be online now.
+The bot should be online now!

 ### Step 3: Keeping the bot online (Optional)
 Replit shuts down projects that are inactive for over 5 minutes.
 The current code should already keep it up, but some users feedback that it doesn't.
 We will be using Uptime Robot to keep it up here.
 Create an account first: https://uptimerobot.com/signUp.